 A crime manager at the National Australia Bank's Docklands headquarters detected an unusual pattern of transactions made by a 70-year-old woman earlier this year.
 When the officer examined the bank account, he noticed more than 20 payments to Coinspot, a cryptocurrency exchange in Australia.
 According to the customer's transaction history, the woman had moved between $550 and $39,000, totaling more than $400,000.
 According to the account's notes, a previous examination found there was nothing to see, though, and the payments were allowed to continue.
 The officer was alarmed, so he called the customer and determined it was classic fraud.
-The lady never even used internet banking before, but her account was hacked after a stranger assisted her in setting up an online account so she could buy stocks over the phone.
+The lady had never even used internet banking before, but her account was hacked after a stranger assisted her in setting up an online account so she could buy stocks over the phone.
 The officer advised calling the Australian Financial Complaints Authority because it was too late to get the money back.
 The guy was fired the next day.
 Because the employee was hired temporarily through Hays, there was little that could be done to oppose the dismissal.
 The officer, however, was ready to quit after nearly two years of increasing pressure and shrinking deadlines.

-What has developed is an industry facing severe competition for personnel that knows complex anti-money laundering regulations at a time when compliance is more crucial than ever, and criminals are more clever than ever.
+The Age and Herald spoke with dozens of former and present frontline workers in the battle against financial crime, including those from major banks and the Australian Transaction Reports and Analysis Centre (AUSTRAC), on the system's strengths and limitations.
+Because they were discussing sensitive information and were not authorized to speak publicly, none of them could be identified.
+What has developed is an industry facing severe competition for personnel that knows complex anti-money laundering regulations at a time when compliance is more crucial than ever and criminals are more clever than ever.
 In recent years, systemic breaches of these regulations have cost two of the country's largest banks, Commonwealth Bank and Westpac, a total of $2 billion in fines and resulted in the removal of their top executives.

 The regulator has now turned its attention to the National Australia Bank, which has struggled for years to resolve outdated client identity issues.
 According to senior Jefferies banking analyst Brian Johnson, failure to comply with these requirements can result in banks losing their license to operate, and filling holes have become one of the most costly and crucial responsibilities.